 Before 2001

 Placing the university’s name in two rows was not an innovative decision, but separating the second word of the lower row by several spaces significantly improved the text’s readability and the logo’s overall appearance.
-This approach made the logo stand out, making it more expressive and easy to remember.
+This approach made the logo stand out, making it more expressive and easier to remember.

 2001 – 2003